CECOT: Detention of foreign prisoners

 On 20 April 2025, Bukele offered to conduct a prisoner exchange with the Venezuelan government, offering to repatriate the 252 Venezuelans sent to CECOT by the U.S. in exchange for the Venezuelan government releasing 252 "political prisoners".
 Venezuelan attorney general Tarek William Saab demanded "proof of life and a medical report" of each Venezuelan.
 On 18 July 2025, the American, Salvadoran, and Venezuelan governments conducted a prisoner swap.
 All the Venezuelans incarcerated in CECOT were released and returned to Venezuela in exchange for the release of ten Americans in Venezuelan custody.

-After their release from CECOT, the Venezuelan detainees described abuses in media interviews and exchanges with their lawyers including repeated beatings, being shot with rubber bullets, constant light, depravation of hygiene materials, and poor food and water.
+After their release from CECOT, the Venezuelan detainees described abuses in media interviews and exchanges with their lawyers including repeated beatings, being shot with rubber bullets, constant light, deprivation of hygiene materials, and poor food and water.
 Saab announced that the Venezuelan government would investigate Bukele, Villatoro, and General Director of Penal Centers Osiris Luna Meza claiming that there had been "systemic torture" of the Venezuelans detained in CECOT.
+In late March 2026 a group of human rights organizations filed a petition with the Inter-American Commission on Human Rights on behalf of detainees asking that the Commission declare El Salvador's agreement with the US violated its human rights obligations and that El Salvador should provide a public apology, reparations, and rehabilitation resources.